-Perspective | You got the presidency, Democrats.
+Perspective | You’ll get the presidency, Democrats.
 That’s the main prize.

 But the most powerful position in the world is not Senate majority leader or senior senator from Maine or Supreme Court associate justice.
 It’s president of the United States.
-However narrow the win and nail-biting the wait, Democrats secured the main prize.
-And even with the likely Republican obstruction, President Joe Biden will have the power to effect profound change across large swaths of American society.
+However narrow the win and nail-biting the wait, Democrats will probably secure the main prize.
+And even with the likely Republican obstruction, a President Joe Biden will have the power to effect profound change across large swaths of American society.

 Some of these changes will be rhetorical and symbolic — though symbolism can save lives.
 After nearly a year of a president peddling coronavirus conspiracy theories and quack medical treatments, we will have a chief executive who amplifies the messages of public health authorities.
 When the president wears a mask, millions of Americans may follow his lead, protecting themselves and their vulnerable neighbors.
 The potency of having a female vice president, with African American and Indian American heritage, also should not be underestimated: Kamala D. Harris may inspire children who will see that one can rise to power in the United States without being White or male.
 But the fruits of a Biden-Harris administration won’t be purely symbolic.
 They’ll be deeply substantive.